24 Legal Terms and Definitions for Personal Injury Law

 What is meant by Contingency Fee

 Contingency fee means that an attorney will handle your case for a certain percentage of the amount you win.
 If you do not receive compensation, then neither does the lawyer.

 What is meant by Punitive Damages

 Punitive damages are awarded to plaintiffs in civil cases where the defendant’s conduct was particularly egregious (i.e., a drunk driver who killed someone).
 These damages are meant as a punishment for defendants, and they can be very large sums of money that would never be awarded under normal circumstances.

 What is meant by the Statute of Limitations

 In Maryland, the statute of limitations is three years, starting from the date of injury.
 If you do not file your claim in a Maryland court within this time period, the claim will be barred and you cannot bring any legal action in a Maryland court forward for compensation.

 Contact a Baltimore Personal Injury Attorney Today

 If you were injured in a car accident or other type of personal injury at no fault of your own, it is a good idea to contact a personal injury attorney in your area who specializes in helping individuals with injuries due to the negligence of another.

-If you were injured in the Baltimore area, the Law Office of John J. Leppler is here to answer your questions.
+If you were injured in the Baltimore area, Leppler Injury Law is here to answer your questions.
 John is a Baltimore personal injury attorney who has helped countless individuals with their cases.
 Give us a call today at (443) 955-1989 for your FREE Consultation.